-Snow-capped Teide Mountain (or Pico de Teide to the locals), is Tenerife’s most iconic feature.
-Although Tenerife enjoys black sand beaches and luxury all-inclusive resorts, this active (yes, active) volcano is almost worth the trip alone.
+Snow-capped Teide Mountain (or Pico de Teide to the locals), is the most iconic feature of holidays to Tenerife.
+While the island is renowned for its black sand beaches and luxury all-inclusive resorts, this active (yes, active) volcano almost makes the trip worthwhile on its own.

 Though it might be over 2000 km from the Spanish capital, Mount Teide is the highest point in Spain – it sits over 3,700 metres high and keeps watch over the rest of the Island.
 But when you’re not trying to spot your hotel from the top of the rock you can explore the vast (over 115,000 acres) Teide National Park, a UNESCO World Heritage site filled with over 160 different types of flora and fauna, and some of the most impressive – and accessible – volcanic landscapes anywhere in the world.

 It’s one of the very best things to do in Tenerife – read on for everything you need to know to plan your visit.